HenriqueNPinho/FEUP-FSI/LOGBOOK5.md

 ![ctf5_3](https://cdn.discordapp.com/attachments/913904956468252695/913905978368467045/ctf5_3.png)

-- With that we are able to succefully acces the contents of flag.txt.
+- With that we are able to successfully access the contents of flag.txt.

 ![ctf5_4](https://cdn.discordapp.com/attachments/913904956468252695/913906422801121310/ctf5_4.png)

-- Since we tested using in the debug mode, we will try to launch the exploit without it.
+- Since we tested using in debug mode, we will try to launch the exploit without it.
 Calling the exploit-example.py to ctf-fsi.fe.up.pt 4003 we are able to find the flag for challenge 1. (see images below)

 ![ctf5_5](https://cdn.discordapp.com/attachments/913904956468252695/913907040672444508/ctf5_51.png)